brunocangs/am-site/src/pages/landing/index-en.md

   } while(true);

   ```
-manifest:
-  content: |-
-    * We aren't just looking for clients, we're working towards successful cases
-      * testing for collapse
-    * Collaborating with the clients is more important than just contracts
-      * collapse content
-    * Responding quickly to the client's requests is what's most important
-      * collapse this
-    * We'll provide weekly demos until the project is complete
-      * weepwoop
-  title: We've turned our goals into a manifest!
 hireUs: >-
   At App Masters we have a highly skilled and well trained team of developers
   that are capable of working in all parts of a project, be it QA, CI/CD, SEO,